taikoxyz/docs/src/content/docs/guides/enable-a-proposer.md

 ## Using simple-taiko-node

-1. First, you will need to have a prover from [the marketplace](/resources/prover-marketplace) (this is the only option as running your own prover is not currently supported).
+1. First, you will need to have a prover from [the marketplace](/resources/prover-marketplace) or [run your own SGX prover](/guides/enable-a-prover).

 2. Then you can set `PROVER_ENDPOINTS` in simple-taiko-node `.env` file to the prover's endpoint.